-Students must complete their own assessments, projects and At Home Learning/Homework assignments.
-Submitting others' work as one's own, which includes submitting writing or other work that is generated by artificial intelligence applications such as Chat GPT or copied from online sources, copying other's work, looking up answers to online assessments and giving answers or completed homework to other's will result in a lowered or zero grade and an accountability consequence ranging from Lunch Accountability up to and through alternate assignments, Justice Detention, Saturday Accountability, and Suspension.
-Attendance at accountability, including accountability assigned by a teacher or other school staff, is mandatory.
-Students who fail to report to Accountability on the scheduled day and time may receive additional days of accountability, a Dean Referral, or another more serious accountability that requires parent participation, as assigned by school administration.
+Students are prohibited from using artificial intelligence (AI) such as ChatGPT and similar applications to complete work in any subject area without the permission and guidance of their subject teachers.
+Unless students have been instructed in the use of AI and taught how it might be utilized in a specified assignment, students should assume that they may not use it.
+Students must independently complete their own assessments, projects and At Home Learning / Homework assignments.
+Submitting others' work as one's own, which includes submitting work that is generated by AI without teacher permission or copied from online sources, copying other's work, looking up answers to online assessments and giving answers or completed homework to others will result in a lowered grade and an accountability consequence.
+The accountability consequence may be a Teacher or Lunch Accountability, an alternate assignment, Justice Detention, Saturday Accountability or Suspension.
+Attendance at accountability, including any accountability assigned by a teacher or other school staff, is mandatory.
+Students who fail to report to accountability on the scheduled day and time may receive additional days of accountability, a Dean Referral, or another more serious consequence that requires parent participation, such as Saturday Accountability, as assigned by school administration.